 There are actually two schools of thought on what the definition of a job is, Cultra said.
 There’s the outcome-driven approach, modeled after strategists like Christensen and Ulwick, who define a job as fairly functional.
 And then there’s those like Moesta and growth operations analyst Alan Klement, the author of When Coffee and Kale Compete, who define jobs through a deeper psychological lens.

-Ulwick’s approach, which he said Christensen popularized when he adapted it and gave it the name jobs to be done in his book The Innovator’s Solution: Creating and Sustaining Successful Growth, doesn’t concern itself with messaging and demand generation.
+Ulwick’s approach, which he said Christensen popularized when he adapted it and gave it the name “Jobs to Be Done” in his book The Innovator’s Solution: Creating and Sustaining Successful Growth, doesn’t concern itself with messaging and demand generation.
 Rather, it attempts to distill whether there is demand for a product to begin with.
 To return to the microwave example:

 By understanding these job steps and where people struggle, Ulwick said, “we’re able to figure out how to create products and services that will get the job done better.
 So our focus is on creating products that customers want, as opposed to positioning products that are already out there.”

-“So in other words, we’re not going into a market to try to understand one or two unmet needs,” Ulwick said.
+“So in other words, we’re not going into a market to try to understand one or two unmet needs,” Ulwick added.
 “What we’re trying to understand are all the needs, and that way we can figure out which are underserved, where people might be willing to pay more to get the job done better, and where people are overserved, where people are [willing] to pay less” for an inferior product or service.

-These are not just functional goals, he told me, but social and emotional ones as well.
+These are not just functional goals, he told Built In in 2020, but social and emotional ones as well.
 They are similar to the jobs Cultra refers to: using music, for instance, to “disconnect and reset.”
 Through this lens, a customer’s motives may be largely unspoken or unobservable, though they are still important to purchasing decisions.

-Bob Moesta’s Jobs to Be Done Model
+How to Apply Jobs to Be Done

 Google “jobs to be done” and you’ll find dozens of definitions.
-In April, Kalbach set out to harmonize them in a book called The Jobs to Be Done Playbook: Align Your Markets, Organization and Strategy Around Customer Needs.
+Jim Kalbach set out to harmonize them in a book called The Jobs to Be Done Playbook: Align Your Markets, Organization and Strategy Around Customer Needs.
 He wanted to break down jobs to be done into a modular, accessible set of “Lego-like plays” that could be adopted by a software firm, separately or together, and put into practice.

 “I had been drawn to the method for a long time, but wondered if it could be applied as a proactive approach to actually ‘get shit done,’” he said, meaning getting things done on a tight budget with a lean team and short shipping runway.
 “I always thought, ‘Yes.’”

-Early in the process, he recommends hosting a customer immersion session, a five- to six-hour meeting where a product development team talks with four or five representative customers to determine the market, job and desired outcomes.
+Early in the process, Ulwick recommends hosting a customer immersion session: A five- to six-hour meeting where a product development team talks with four or five representative customers to determine the market, job and desired outcomes.